glandfried/TrueSkillThroughTime.jl/docs/src/man/examples.md

 In the previous example, we summarize the players' skills in a single dimension.
 TrueSkill Through Time allows estimating multi-dimensional skills.
 It is known that the ability of certain tennis players varies significantly depending on the surface.
-To quantify this phenomenon, we propose modeling each player as a team composed of a generic player, who is included in all the games, and another player representing the ability of the player on a particular surface.
+To quantify this phenomenon, we propose modeling each player as a team composed of a generic player, who is included in all the games, and another player representing their ability on a particular surface.
 For example, Nadal will be represented as a two-player team: `Nadal_generic` and `Nadal_clay` when playing on this kind of surface, and `Nadal_generic` and `Nadal_grass` when participating in the Wimbledon tournament.

 ```